-In today’s highly competitive online economy, the sooner you start publishing great content on your site, the sooner you will begin to differentiate yourself from other competing businesses.
+In today’s globally competitive economy, the sooner you start to publish content on your site, the quicker you will begin to see results and differentiate yourself from competing businesses.

-Providing great content with useful tips, information or advice will get your readers to share your web pages online with others and come back for more content.
-Using content is a great way to educate your visitors and prospective clients about your business and services.
+Providing useful content with information or tips will get your readers sharing your web pages and coming back for more content.
+Using content is the most effective way to inform and teach your visitors and prospective clients about using your services and products.

-For example, if your business provides solutions that help people lose weight, then some of the areas you could publish content about include the following:
+For example, if your business provides solutions that help people lose weight, then some of the areas you can write content about include:

 - And endless other content topics

-You can also create a series of educational articles that will help your readers understand your services, by explaining benefits, procedures, terminology, etc.
+You can also create a series of educational articles that will help your prospective clients gain a better understanding of your medical or health-related services, by explaining benefits, procedures, terminology, etc.

-Remember to use specific keywords and terminology in your content that readers will search for.
+Include keywords in your articles that your readers would search for.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive regular training emails with easy-to-digest information that will show you how to drive more traffic to your site, save money creating high-quality content for your site visitors and grow your business online using content marketing.
+You will receive a comprehensive series of training emails with actionable information that will teach exactly how to drive more traffic to your website or blog, save money creating useful content for your site visitors and grow your business online using content.
 It’s not only a great course with loads of useful information, it’s also 100% FREE!

-Improving your site’s user experience (known as UX) helps keep visitors coming back and using your site.
-This section will show you ways you can improve your visitor engagement and user experience.
+Improving your website’s user experience (generally referred to as UX) will help to keep visitors coming back and engaging with your site.
+This section will show you ways you can improve your visitor engagement and UX.

-If you provide valuable content, other businesses may want to syndicate your content.
+If you provide valuable content, other businesses will want to syndicate your content to their visitors.

-Some of the benefits of having other businesses syndicate your content, include:
+Some of the benefits of syndicating your content to other sites using RSS feeds, include:

-- All of your content updates are in one place
+- All of your content updates are kept in one place

-- A feed provides links to your site
+- A feed provides links to your content

-- Your feeds can be submitted to RSS directories
+- Feeds can be submitted to RSS directories and aggregator services

-- There are a number of ways readers can receive your content (e.g. users can view the content on their mobile device using a feed reader)
+- There are various ways readers can receive your content (e.g. users can read your content on their mobile device using a feed reader)

 - RSS is built into WordPress

-There are also a number of benefits when it comes to providing great content on your site from other sites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits to providing valuable information on your website from other sites, such as the fact that you don’t have to write, manage or update the content.

-You can find RSS feeds with useful content for your website by searching online for relevant government departments or key industry bodies.
+You can find RSS feeds with loads of useful content by searching online for medical and health-related government departments or respected industry bodies.

-- US Department Of Health And Human Services – e.g. Blog posts feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can also choose specific feeds, like feeds on women’s health issues (e.g. Breastfeeding, Health care for women, Illnesses and disabilities, Mental health, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html
+- US Department Of Health And Human Services – e.g. Latest news feed: http://www.hhs.gov/rss/news/hhsnews.xml, etc. You can search by departments and choose specific feeds, like feeds on women’s health issues (e.g. Emergency preparedness, Environmental health, HIV/AIDS, Menopause, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html

-- US National Libraries Of Medicine – For a list of feeds from leading medical journals, publications and websites (e.g. Investigative Ophthalmology & Visual Science, ADA (American Diabetes Association), Indian Journal of Plastic Surgery, Journal of Cell Science, Transplantation – Most Popular Articles, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health
+- US National Libraries Of Medicine – For a directory of RSS feeds from well-known medical journals, publications and websites (e.g. AHA Journals (American Heart Association Journals), BMJ Journal of Medical Genetics, BMJ Medical Humanities, Radiology, BMJ Journal of Epidemiology & Community Health, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health

-- National Institutes Of Health - Get many health-related feeds here: http://www.nih.gov/Subscriptions.htm
+- National Institutes Of Health (www.nih.gov) - Get many RSS feeds on health-related news here: http://www.nih.gov/Subscriptions.htm

-- FDA – Find feeds on fda-related news like criminal investigations, health fraud, tainted products, animal and veterinary news, etc. and podcasts here: http://www.fda.gov/AboutFDA/ContactFDA/StayInformed/RSSFeeds
+- US Food And Drug Administration (FDA) – Get feeds on fda-related news like criminal investigations, health fraud, product recalls, foods, etc. and podcasts here: http://www.fda.gov/AboutFDA/ContactFDA/StayInformed/RSSFeeds

-- Department of Health UK (https://www.gov.uk/government/organisations/department-of-health) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom
+- UK Department Of Health (https://www.gov.uk/government/organisations/department-of-health) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom

 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml